 Sizes 000 to 20 are most common.

 These “numbers” are not universal for brands, some brands may vary and if you are used to #4 of one brand, don’t assume it is the same for others.
-What to do with it?
-Make notes about brush sizes, check the product details about the length, diameter, and width of the brush before buying.

 Short or long handle?

-Brushes with longer handles are useful for easel work when you want to paint from a distance that allows you to see the whole work at once.
+- Brushes with longer handles are useful for easel work when you want to paint from a distance that allows you to see the whole work at once.

-short handles are recommended for table-top painting where the artwork lies flat, especially with water media.
+- Short handles are recommended for table-top painting where the artwork lies flat, especially with water media.

 The width of the brush stroke is not equal width of the brush itself!